John Lithgow: Early life and education

-Lithgow graduated from Princeton High School while Mitch Miller was hosting Sing Along with Mitch in 1963.
+Lithgow is a 1963 graduate of Princeton High School.
 He then studied history and English literature at Harvard College.
-Lithgow lived in Adams House as an undergraduate and later served on Harvard's Board of Overseers.
+Lithgow lived in Adams House as an undergraduate and later served on the Harvard Board of Overseers.
 He credits a performance at Harvard of Gilbert and Sullivan's Utopia Limited with helping him decide to become an actor.
 He was a pupil of dramatist Robert Chapman who was the director of Harvard's Loeb Drama Center.
-Lithgow graduated from Harvard in 1967 with an A.B. magna cum laude and was elected to Phi Beta Kappa.
-After he graduated, Lithgow won a Fulbright Scholarship to study at the London Academy of Music and Dramatic Art.
-Also after graduation, he served as the Director of the Arts and Literature Department at WBAI, the Pacifica radio station in New York City.
+Lithgow was graduated from Harvard in 1967 with an A.B. magna cum laude and was elected to Phi Beta Kappa.

+Upon graduation from Harvard, Lithgow won a Fulbright Scholarship to study at the London Academy of Music and Dramatic Art.
+After graduation from the LAMDA, he served as the director of the Arts and Literature Department at WBAI, the Pacifica radio station in New York City.

 Career

-1970s
+1972–1995: Rise to prominence

 In 1972, Lithgow made his film debut in Dealing: Or the Berkeley-to-Boston Forty-Brick Lost-Bag Blues.
-In 1976 he starred in a pivotal role in Brian De Palma's Obsession with Cliff Robertson and Genevieve Bujold as Cliff Robertson's long time business partner Robert Lasalle.
+In 1976, he starred in a pivotal role in Brian De Palma's Obsession with Cliff Robertson and Genevieve Bujold as Robertson's long time business partner, Robert Lasalle.
 In 1973, Lithgow debuted on Broadway in David Storey's The Changing Room at the Morosco Theatre, earning him his first Tony nomination for Featured Actor in a Play and his first win.
 He also won a Drama Desk Award.
-The following year he starred again on Broadway in the comedy play My Fat Friend opposite Lynn Redgrave at the Brooks Atkinson Theatre.
-In 1976 he starred on Broadway in Arthur Miller's A Memory of Two Mondays opposite Meryl Streep and Tom Hulce at the Playhouse Theatre.

-In 1979, Lithgow appeared in Bob Fosse's semi-autobiographical movie All That Jazz as Lucas Sergeant.
-The character was loosely based on the real-life Broadway director and choreographer Michael Bennett, known for his work on Follies, Company, Dreamgirls and A Chorus Line.
+The following year, he starred again on Broadway in the comedy play My Fat Friend, opposite Lynn Redgrave at the Brooks Atkinson Theatre.
+He starred in several plays, such as 27 Wagons Full of Cotton, A Memory of Two Mondays, and Secret Service, with Meryl Streep at The Public Theatre and with Tom Hulce at the Playhouse Theatre.
+Lithgow acted in Bob Fosse's semiautobiographical movie All That Jazz (1979), playing a character loosely based on real-life Broadway director and choreographer Michael Bennett.
 Between 1978 and 1980, Lithgow appeared in ten episodes of the radio drama revival series CBS Radio Mystery Theater.
+Lithgow voiced the character of Yoda in the National Public Radio adaptations of The Empire Strikes Back and Return of the Jedi.